 If you have a stack of medical bills to pay and you want to capitalize on the spending to earn rewards, as well as avoid interest payments for a time, the Chase Freedom Unlimited® is worth a look.

-This card offers an initial bonus of $200 when you charge $500 to your card within three months of account opening, but you’ll also earn 1.5 percent cash back on everything you charge.
+This card offers an initial bonus of $200 when you charge $500 to your card within three months of account opening, but you’ll also earn at least 1.5 percent cash back on everything you charge.
 You’ll also qualify for zero percent APR on any spending and other purchases for 15 months (14.99 to 23.74 percent variable APR thereafter), which may be enough time to make a huge dent in your medical bills without having to pay any interest.
 However, once the first 15 months are up, you’ll be required to pay the ongoing variable APR, which is considerably higher.
 For that reason, you should only charge medical bills to this card if you feel you could pay them off within 15 months, or at least get pretty close.